pylipp/financeager/README.md

 ### Expansion

 Want to use a different database?
-Should be straightforward by deriving from `Period` and implementing the `_entry()` methods.
-Modify the `Server` class accordingly to use the new period type.
+Should be straightforward by deriving from `Pocket` and implementing the `_entry()` methods.
+Modify the `Server` class accordingly to use the new pocket type.

 ### Plugin support